Can I Sue A Business if Their Employee Injured Me in a Car Accident?

-If you are injured in a car accident caused by another motorist who was on-duty and driving a company vehicle, you can usually sue the business under theories of vicarious liability.
-In Virginia, the legal doctrine of respondeat superior holds that employers may be held legally responsible for an employee’s negligence– in cases where they were acting within the scope of their employment.
-To have a viable claim for damages, the employee must be performing work-related duties when the accident happened.
+Suppose you are injured in a car accident caused by another motorist who was on duty and driving a company vehicle.
+In that case, you can usually sue the business under theories of vicarious liability.
+In Virginia, the legal doctrine of respondeat superior holds that employers may be held legally responsible for an employee’s negligence – in cases where they were acting within the scope of their employment.
+To have a viable claim for damages, the employee must perform work-related duties when the accident happens.

 Vicarious liability: when employers may be held liable

-For example, a truck driver nods off at the wheel while delivering their cargo, and strays into your lane.
-You narrowly avoid a head-on collision, but still suffer property damage and bodily injury.
-The truck driver was carrying out his duties when his negligence caused the accident.
+For example, a truck driver nods off at the wheel while delivering their cargo and strays into your lane.
+You narrowly avoid a head-on collision but still suffer property damage and bodily injury.
+The truck driver carried out his duties when his negligence caused the accident.
 In this scenario, you would have the right to sue the truck driver’s employer and seek damages through their insurance coverage.
-Suing a company or business generally allows a larger recovery than suing an individual, as corporate insurance policies usually have much higher policy limits than personal insurance policies.
+Suing a company or business generally allows a more significant recovery than suing an individual, as corporate insurance policies usually have much higher policy limits than personal insurance policies.

-However, the fact that an employee caused your accident does not automatically guarantee that their employer is on the hook for damages.
-Before seeking legal action, have your case reviewed by a skilled car accident lawyer at Rutter Mills.
+However, the fact that an employee caused your accident does not automatically guarantee that their employer is liable for damages.
+Before seeking legal action, review your case with a skilled car accident lawyer at Rutter Mills.

 An example of one defense is that the employee was not acting within the scope of their employment when the collision occurred.
 For instance, a pizza delivery person rear-ends your vehicle, but they do it during their lunch break when running personal errands far from their work route or business.

 Even if it can be proven that they were texting at the time, their employer would not be held responsible since the employee was not engaging in work-related duties.
-In this situation, you would have to pursue a claim against the driver’s own insurance policy.
+You must pursue a claim against the driver’s insurance policy in this situation.

-Does Respondeat Superior apply to your car accident claim?
+Does Respondent Superior apply to your car accident claim?
 To seek damages against a business for their driver’s negligence, your car accident attorney must prove three elements: